DevWelles/Jammming/README.md

 ## Introduction
 This is still a work in progress.
 Below are listed features that are currently implemented and a list of new features that I am currently working on.
 The main functionality of this app is to allow users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
-In addition users will be ablee to select and update their existing playlists.
+In addition users will be able to select and update their existing playlists.

 ## Features that are already implemented